thanhdo1991/d8-theming-guide/use-a-base-theme.md

 In this tutorial we'll learn how to:

-* Use the `base theme `key in our theme's .info.yml file
+* Use the `base theme`key in our theme's .info.yml file
-* Make our Ice Cream theme inherit from the Classy theme, or any other theme
+* Make our Classical theme inherit from the Classy theme, or any other theme